NotTotal/Happy-fun-times/README.md

 ## Toys and Addons

 [Toys](https://virginmarie1.wixsite.com/toys) is a pretty well put together suite of mods that plays quite differently from most Sexlab based mods.
 I suggest reading through the Toys site to understand how each of its main mods work, or reading the ingame guidance that comes up as you play.
 Remember that the rates can be tweaked in the MCM so you can play a character that struggles to ever wear anything that isn't a toy or almost entirely ignore the NSFW mechanics depending on what settings you choose.
+There is an MCM recorder to set toys to be almost entirely quest only.
 Your MCM settings will be auto-saved for new characters until you update the modlist or re-run wabbajack.

 While Toys is playable with a male character it is designed for a female player character.